ANIMAL CARE & CONTROL

 THE LATEST COVID-19 UPDATES AND MCACC

 We have altered both our field and shelter operations to minimize human contact for residents while remaining committed to public safety and lifesaving during the COVID-19 pandemic.
 You can help us save lives while practicing social distancing.
-Read more at: Updates.
 Here’s a look at some of our changes:

 Adoptions and fosters: Visit our adoption page for details and to sign up for an appointment!
 Our regular adoption hours are 11 a.m. to 6 p.m. weekdays and 11 a.m. to 5 p.m. weekends at the West Valley animal shelter.
 We are offering special adoption event at our East shelter.
 Visit our adoption page for details.
 We are utilizing appointment-only adoptions through online signups and a revamped adoption web page during the health crisis.
 Sign up here Version OptionsANIMAL CARE & CONTROLHeadline for adoptions and here for fostering.
 Please check through the day for available slots as appointments do open up.